11/12

 • Formulate management plans for patients with AV access thrombosis

-Animators: Alexandros Mallios (Chartres, FRANCE), Haimanot (Monnie) Wasse (Chicago, UNITED STATES)
+Animators: Alexandros Mallios (Paris, FRANCE), Haimanot (Monnie) Wasse (Chicago, UNITED STATES)

 13:40 - 13:45